Sunday, May 29, 2022

 Therefore, I have given up on using USB serial on the Ubuntu VM.

-Instead I wired TX, RX from pins 1 and 2 on the PICO dev board to 14 and 15 along with ground on the headless Raspberry Pi on my bench.
+Instead I wired TX, RX, GND from pins 0, 1 and 2 on the PICO dev board to 14 and 15 along with ground on a headless Raspberry Pi 4 on my bench.
 I had to change some settings on the Rpi--see the video here and webpage here--to make incoming serial work.
 Not difficult.

 I also found that the serial data can be found on /dev/ttyAMA0 on the Raspberry pi 4 when it's working.